RuichiXiong/RuichiXiong.github.io/_pages/teaching.md

 nav_order: 3
 ---

-During 2019-2021, I worked as teaching assistant for several undergraduate or graduate courses at the University of Toronto.
+During 2019-2021, I worked as a teaching assistant for several undergraduate or graduate courses at the University of Toronto.

 <p>&nbsp;</p>

-### <ins>Undergraduate</ins>
+### <ins>At the Undergraduate Level</ins>

 Introduction to Microeconomics: A Mathematical Approach, for Professor Jack Parkinson, 2021